Training Guidelines for the Marmotte Alps

 Training Plan Structure

 The training plan is made up of three phases: Preparation, Pre-Competition and Competition.
 Each phase is then broken down into 4-week meso-cycles including 3 load weeks and 1 recovery week, with a target training load for each week.
+If you are over 50, consider adopting a 3-week cycle of 2 load weeks and 1 recovery week.

 This covers the period from January through March.
 The key objectives here are to accustom your body to training 8-12 hours per week, to build a strong aerobic base, and to use a limited number of HIT interval sessions to develop short-term muscular endurance.